adamdjbrett/doctrineofdiscovery.org/_posts/2020-12-09-now-streaming-doctrine-discovery-unmasking-domination-code.md

 link: https://vimeo.com/ondemand/dominationcode
 ---
 The iconic film _The Doctrine of Discovery: Unmasking the Domination Code_ is now streaming on Vimeo.
 You can rent or purchase the film.
-The film is directed by Sheldon P. Wolfchild and co-produced by Steven T. Newcomb.
+The film is a collaborative effort between Dakota filmmaker and Director Sheldon Wolfchild and Co-Producer Steven Newcomb (Shawnee, Lenape).
 You can learn more at [Original Free Nations](http://originalfreenations.com/)